javierez/house_scraper/README.md

 *Conlusions*
 Once I had a significantly big data sample (1200 flats scraped - 4 different neighborhoods), I tried to forecast the price based on all the attributes that I could retrieve from the webpage (floor, area, elevator, rooms, bathrooms, etc).
-The forecast was not as accurate as
+The forecast was not as accurate as ...to be continued